jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

         </RoutingRule>
     </RoutingRules>

-### Set Up DNS using Amazon Route 53
+#### Set Up DNS using Amazon Route 53

-To serve websites from S3 using a root domain, i.e. a domain without a leading subdomain prefix like `www` or `blog`, you must use [Amazon Route 53][route-53] as a DNS server for the site.
+To serve websites from S3 using a root domain, such as a domain without a leading subdomain prefix like `www` or `blog`, you must use [Amazon Route 53][route-53] as a DNS server for the site.
+Unfortunately this adds to the complexity and cost of S3-hosted websites, but I decided it is worth the hassle.

 The necessary steps are covered in detail in Amazon's [website hosting][s3-website] instructions, but in brief here's what I did to